Employability Skills: A Guide to Skills Employers Look For

 13. Emotional intelligence

 It’s roughly referred to as the ability to understand and balance one’s feelings.
 Not addressing your emotions will create bitterness for work.
-Without complying to dynamic bindings, a person may suffer from sudden emotional outbursts.
+Without complying with dynamic bindings, a person may suffer from sudden emotional outbursts.
 So it’s a very healthy skill to carry to your workplace.

 14. Open to constructive criticism